RobDWaller/ReallySimpleJWT/readme.md

 Token security is achieved via the signature which is made up of the header, payload and a secret known only to the token author.
 This information is hashed and then base64url encoded.

-If a malicious user attempts to edit the header or payload claims they will be unable to replicate the signature so long as you use a strong key.
+If a malicious user attempts to edit the header or payload claims they will be unable to replicate the signature so long as you use a strong secret.
 See [Token Security](#token-security) for more information on this.

 ## Setup